abhiaug87/PersonalDevelopment/PersonalDevelopment/README.md

 2. Create a folder called "MicrosoftWebDriver" under "C:\Users\yourusername\AppData\Local\Temp" & add the chrome driver version supported by your browser in this folder for the web browser to initiate.
 Make sure you name it as "MicrosoftWebDriver.exe"

-3. Right click on TestRestrictionsUI (7) in test explorer & click Run
+3. Right click on PersonalDevelopment (7) in test explorer & click Run

 F. Running Tests in Headless Mode:

 1. Add the tag @Headless in SpecFlow on top of scenario every scenario.
 This is because specflow does not support feature level tags (https://github.com/SpecFlowOSS/SpecFlow/issues/2024)

-2. Right click on TestRestrictionsUI (7) in test explorer & click Run
+2. Right click on PersonalDevelopment (7) in test explorer & click Run

 G. Troubleshooting: